dbielik236/connect_four/README.md

 ## Reflection
 This was my first introduction to TDD and I still have a lot to learn.
-Although, I have a lot to learn in general, so I guess I'll add it to the list!
+I have a lot to learn in general, though, so I guess I'll add it to the list!